 Skip to content

-More than a daily diary: For those daunted by the idea of keeping a journal or diary, the simple commitment of just One Line a Day is manageable for everyone.
-Each page includes an entry for five successive years, allowing you to revisit previous thoughts and memories on a specific day of the year over the span of five years.
+Why We ♥ It: The simple commitment of just One Line a Day is manageable for everyone.
+Plus, each page includes an entry for five successive years, allowing you to revisit previous thoughts and memories on specific days of the year.
 Uniquely rewarding, simple to complete, and presented in an inviting and modern package, this tactile journal will become a treasure trove of memories to cherish forever.

 “I share with painters the desire